drupol/master-thesis/src/thesis/2-reproducibility.typ

 ]

 There are numerous situations where relying on an existing list of files can result in non-determinism.
-For instance, zhen creating an archive from a directory's contents, file systems often lack consistent ordering when listing files.
+For instance, when creating an archive from a directory's contents, file systems often lack consistent ordering when listing files.
 Consequently, the arrangement of files in the archive may differ between builds, causing unpredictable archives.
 Although these archives might contain